LucaCanali/Miscellaneous/Spark_Dashboard/README.md

 You can find a [list of the available metrics at this link](Spark_dropwizard_metrics_info.md)

 ### Simplified configuration and rollout
-- See the repository [Spark Dashboard](https://github.com/cerndb/spark-dashboard) for a simplified procedure to configure and run the dashboard using InfluxDB and Grafana.
+- The repository [Spark Dashboard](https://github.com/cerndb/spark-dashboard) has code and instructions to streamline the deployment of the Spark dashboard using InfluxDB and Grafana using container technology (the repo has a docker implementation and an implementation with helm).
-- The steps 2-to-4 below detail how to do the configuration if you prefer to install it yourself.
+- The steps detailed below show how to do the configuration if you prefer to install it yourself.

 ### Manual config, step 1: Install and configure InfluxDB
 - Download and install InfluxDB from https://www.influxdata.com
   - Note: this requires InfluxDB v1.x as it has a Graphite endpoint which has been removed in InfluxDB 2.x
 - Edit the config file `/etc/influxdb/influxdb.conf` and enable the graphite endpoint
-- **Key step:** Setup the templates configuration
+- **Key step:** Setting up the templates configuration
   - This instructs InfluxDB on how to map data received on the graphite endpoint to the measurements and tags in the DB
   - The configuration used for this work is provided at: [influxDB graphite endpoint configuration snippet](influxdb.conf_GRAPHITE)
 - Optionally configure other InfluxDB parameters of interest as data location and retention